The Wood, Surbiton

 The Woods was a nineteenth century house which had a lake and woods in its grounds.
 In the 1930s the house was demolished, and in 1947 Surbiton Council compulsorily purchased the site and turned it into a park.
-In 1980 the upper part of the park was fenced off to form the bird sanctuary, which has been managed by the London Wildlife Trust since 1987.
+In 1980 the upper part of the park was fenced off to form a bird sanctuary.

 The site is wooded, and has typical woodland birds such as great spotted woodpeckers and tawny owls.
 Invertebrates include stag beetles.

 There is access from Oak Hill Grove.